Hunger Free Community Coalitions

-A Hunger Free Community Coalition is a group of organizations and individuals taking action together to end hunger in their community.
-Hunger Free Community Coalitions strategically assess the structure and procedures of local food delivery systems, identify resources and gaps, make decisions for change, and implement action plans to ensure that more people have access to healthy and nutritious food.
-These Coalitions galvanize the community behind the cause, empower community leaders, build long-term bonds of collaboration, maximize effective use of resources and ensure mutual accountability for results.
+A Hunger Free Community Coalition (HFCC) is a diverse group of organizations and individuals taking action together to end hunger in their community.
+HFCC’s strategically assess the structure and procedures of local food delivery systems, identify resources and gaps, make decisions for change, and implement action plans to ensure that more people have access to healthy and nutritious food.
+These coalitions galvanize the community behind the cause, empower community leaders, build long-term bonds of collaboration, maximize effective use of resources, and ensure mutual accountability for results.
 HFCC’s bring people together to build collective responses to food insecurity.